Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 Let $M$ be a (possibly open) connected complex manifold and consider a group $G$ of holomorphic diffeomorphisms of $M$.
 The group $G$ is said to be {\it locally non-discrete} on an open set $U \subset M$ if there is a sequence of maps $\{ f_n \}_{n=0}^{\infty} \in G$ satisfying the following conditions (see for example \cite{REBELO_REIS}): \begin{enumerate} \item For every $n$, $f_n$ is different from the identity. \item The sequence of maps $f_n$ converges uniformly to the identity on compact subsets of $U$. \end{enumerate} If there is no such sequence $f_n$ on $U$ we say that $G$ is {\it locally discrete} on $U$.

 Remark that for an action by a finite dimensional Lie group, local non-discreteness on some open set implies that the corresponding sequence of elements converges to the identity on all of $M$, i.e. that the action is globally non-discrete.
-However, in our context the non-linearity of the mappings allow for local non-discreteness to occur on a proper open subset $U \subset M$.
+However, in our context the non-linearity of the mappings allow for local non-discreteness to occur on a proper open subset $U \subset M$ in such a way that it does not extend beyond $U$.

 For any choice of parameters $(A,B,C,D)$ let